 Any interlibrary loan item overdue in excess of five days will be fined $1 per day.
-Any item overdue by thirty days will be billed a $75 replacement fee or the cost of the book plus a processing fee, as well as any additional charges levied by the lending library.
+Any item overdue by thirty days will be billed a $50 overdue fine, as well as any additional charges levied by the lending library.
 To avoid charges over the weekend, all items must be returned by Friday at 4:30.
 Fines will be charged directly to your student account.

 Please remember that these items are provided by the lending libraries as a courtesy to Lane Library.
 Overdue items jeopardize our reputation as a borrower, and lending libraries may stop honoring our requests.
 Your individual borrowing privileges could also be suspended.

 Winter: Ripon College is closed for one month.
 The library cannot guarantee a two-month due date for interlibrary loan items and, therefore, is unable to provide service to students over the break.